AngelDev06/AlterHook/README.md

 - Can accept non-capturing lambdas as detours
 - Automatically disables the hook when it goes out of scope
 - No manual conversions are needed, any reinterpret casts required are handled by the library.
-- Compile time checks are performed to ensure that the detour and the original callback types are compatible (i.e. they have compatible calling conventions/arguments and same return types)
+- Compile time checks are performed to ensure that the target, detour and the original callback types are compatible (i.e. they have compatible calling conventions/arguments and same return types)
 - If an error occurs an exception will be thrown which you can catch via a simple try catch block.

 Apart from that it has a relatively easy to use API.